aws-samples/pcluster-manager/README.md

-ParallelCluster Manager - Make HPC Easy
+AWS ParallelCluster UI - Make HPC Easy
 ================================

 This project is a front-end for [AWS Parallel Cluster](https://github.com/aws/aws-parallelcluster)

-Quickly and easily create HPC cluster in AWS using ParallelCluster Manager.
+Quickly and easily create HPC cluster in AWS using AWS ParallelCluster UI.
 This UI uses the AWS ParallelCluster 3.x API to Create, Update and Delete Clusters as well as access, view logs, and build Amazon Machine Images (AMI's).

 You can get started with your first cluster in as little as 15 minutes using the links below.